mctools/mcpl/get.md

 or [zip-file]({{site.github.zip_url|replace: "/gh-pages","/master"}}),
-unpack it somewhere and follow the instructions in the [INSTALL]({{"/raw/master/INSTALL" | prepend: site.github.repository_url }}) file for how to proceed to build and install using either CMake (to build everything including examples) or a simple Makefile or compilation command (to build just "fat" versions of mcpltool, ssw2mcpl or mcpl2ssw executables).
+unpack it somewhere and follow the instructions in the [INSTALL]({{"/raw/master/INSTALL" | prepend: site.github.repository_url }}) file for how to proceed to build and install using either CMake (to build everything including examples) or a simple Makefile or compilation command (to build just "fat" versions of mcpltool, ssw2mcpl and mcpl2ssw executables).

 For more details, refer to the information in the [INSTALL]({{"/raw/master/INSTALL" | prepend: site.github.repository_url }})